phybee310/MYFYP/README.md

 1.Enable Gemini AI services
 2. Generate API key from [Google AI Studio](https://aistudio.google.com/).

-Redownload the updated **google-services.json** file after reconfiguration of the FIrebase SDKs
+Redownload the updated **google-services.json** file after reconfiguration of the Firebase SDKs Create a FirebaseConfig script and write the script below: public static class FirebaseConfig
+{
+    public const string DatabaseURL = "(your Realtime database reference url)";
+}

 ###  Restart and Play
 Once the packages are imported and the JSON file is in place, Unity will recompile.